mjhersey/idea-verify/docs/service-outage-response.md

 const updatedConfig = {
   monitoring: {
     healthCheckInterval: 30000, // Reduced from 60s
     alertThreshold: 2, // Reduced from 3
-    responseTimeAlert: 3000     // Reduced from 5s
+    responseTimeAlert: 3000, // Reduced from 5s
   },
   fallback: {
     activationDelay: 10000, // Reduced from 30s
     trafficSplitEnabled: true, // New feature
-    automaticRecovery: true     // Enhanced automation }
+    automaticRecovery: true, // Enhanced automation
-};
+  },
+}
 ```

 ---

-*Last updated: January 2025*
+_Last updated: January 2025_ _Version: 1.0_
-*Version: 1.0*

-This document should be reviewed and updated after each significant outage to incorporate lessons learned and improve response procedures.
+This document should be reviewed and updated after each significant outage to
+incorporate lessons learned and improve response procedures.